AnTuo1998/WordSegmentation/README.md

 python train.py MODEL_NAME_YOU_LIKE
 ```

-to train the model and
+to train the model and test by the command line

 ```
 python test.py MODEL_YOU_WANT_TO_TEST